 Rule number one is don’t rush sweet potato slips into the garden.
 They need the weather – and soil to be warm.
 I usually plant them around the same time I plant my cucumbers and melons which is about a week or so after our last expected spring frost.
 If the weather is still unsettled, wait or install a mini hoop tunnel over the bed to shelter the slips.

 Preparing the soil for sweet potatoes

 The key to a good crop of large tubers is loose, well-drained soil.
+If your garden has dense clay soil consider growing in a large container or raised bed.
 Plant your sweet potato slips in a garden bed that has been loosened and amended with compost.
 Sweet potatoes are relatively light feeders but they do appreciate phosphorus and potassium, and so I work in a little balanced organic vegetable fertilizer before I plant.
 Avoid high nitrogen fertilizers which promote foliage growth, but often at the expense of tubers.